 The longest and best preserved city walls in Poland you will find in the “city of lovers” Chełmno nad Nerem (Kujawsko Pomorskie Voivodeship, Northern Poland).
 The 2,2 km long defensive walls dating from the late 13th and early 14th century survived almost entirely.
-About 80% of the original length of the wall together with 23 towers and two gates preserved.
+About 80% of the original length of the wall together with 23 towers and two gates kept.
 The only surviving medieval gateway in the fortification is the Grudziądzka Gate, thanks to the sacral function it has performed since the 17th century.
-The Merseburg Gate within the monastery complex is only and partly preserved
+The Merseburg Gate within the monastery complex is only and partly preserved.

 Chełmno’s dark history

 Chełmno is unfortunately also known for its sad history as extermination camp Kulmhof where 152 000 people were killed.
 In KZ Kulmhof the Nazis conducted experimental gassing which was later transformed into mass extermination.
 You can visit a small museum and a monument of remembrance.